> Sandy Denny > Songs > Meet on the Ledge

 Fairport recorded a version of this on their 1979 live album Farewell, Farewell, where Simon Nicol takes the lead vocal.
 This is not one of the best versions of this song.

 In later years, this song became the theme tune of Fairport, being played at the end of every Cropredy festival, e.g. on the cassette The Boot - 1983 Fairport Reunion.
-A studio version was included in the “live-in-the-studio” LP In Real Time, where Simon Nicol again took the lead vocals.
-Richard Thompson also recorded it on his live LP from 1982, Small Town Romance.
+A 1987 studio recording with Simon Nicol on lead vocals was issued as the single Meet on the Ledge and was included on the “live-in-the-studio” LP In Real Time.

 The original version is played over the closing credits of the video It All Comes 'Round Again, whose title is of course derived from this song.
 It also lent its name to the Friends of Fairport fan magazine, “The Ledge”.